Aliases for RFC2 Gene

 GeneCards Summary for RFC2 Gene

-RFC2 (Replication Factor C (Activator 1) 2, 40kDa) is a Protein Coding gene.
-Diseases associated with RFC2 include blepharophimosis, epicanthus inversus, and ptosis, type 1 and williams-beuren syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Homologous DNA Pairing and Strand Exchange.
+RFC2 (Replication Factor C Subunit 2) is a Protein Coding gene.
+Diseases associated with RFC2 include williams-beuren syndrome and blepharophimosis, epicanthus inversus, and ptosis, type 1.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
 GO annotations related to this gene include magnesium chelatase activity and DNA clamp loader activity.

 UniProtKB/Swiss-Prot for RFC2 Gene